John Flaherty: Post-playing career

 Flaherty participated in the 67th annual Yankees Old-Timers' Day on June 23, 2013, the first time he played on Old-Timers' Day.
-He also appeared in 2014, 2015, 2016 and 2017.
+He also appeared in 2014, 2015, 2016, 2017, 2018, 2019, 2022, 2023, and 2024.

 New York Boulders

 In 2011, Flaherty founded the New York Boulders (formerly the Rockland Boulders), a member of Frontier League.
 They play their home games at Clover Stadium in Rockland County, New York.

 Broadcasting career

 Following his retirement, Flaherty joined the YES Network as a color analyst on Yankees telecasts.
 In addition to game commentary, Flaherty has also served the network as an analyst on the New York Yankees Pre-Game Show, Yankees Batting Practice Today, and the New York Yankees Post-Game Show.
 He has also appeared on the network's youth-oriented show Yankees on Deck.

+On October 29, 2025, Flaherty revealed his contract was not renewed, and he would leave the YES Network after 20 years.

 Personal life

-John Flaherty is well known by his nickname "Flash."
+John Flaherty is known by the nickname "Flash."

 On May 15, 2009, Flaherty was awarded an honorary Doctorate of Humane Letters from St. Thomas Aquinas College in Sparkill, New York.